 Consider Group Clinics

 Another good option to learn to play tennis is taking group clinics.
 These are usually run by pro instructors but are less expensive than individual lessons since they involve a larger group.
 You will share court time with others which can have some added benefits.

 For one, group clinics will allow you to meet other players.
 You will also have the opportunity to watch others and see how they perform the strokes.
 Some will likely pick things up more quickly than others, and you can focus on what they are doing correctly.
 You can also focus on some of the errors that others are committing in order to improve your own game.

 Instructors will have less of an opportunity to focus on you, however, you are still likely to receive enough pointers to help you correct your form.
 As you meet people in clinics, chances are you’ll find others who want to practice with you or might even want to pair up with you for some doubles matches.

 Repetition: The Key to Success

-Whichever learning method or combination of methods you chose to pursue, the single most important factor in your development as a player is repetition.
+Whichever learning method or combination of methods you choose to pursue, the single most important factor in your development as a player is repetition.
 The more you practice, assuming your form is correct, the better you will become.